FridayCandour/Jsondb/README.md

 # JsonDB Database

-A lightweight, easy to use, secured, encryptable and practically fast Json based database for nodejs and the browser.
+A lightweight, easy to use, secured access, encryptable and practically fast Json based database for nodejs and the browser.

-not yet that scalable for very big apps use at your risk!

-if for educational purposes please Enjoy :)

 # JsonDB Documentation